 Brett is a passionate Tasmanian, with a keen interest in Tasmania, its heritage, identity, brand and future.
 She is an acclaimed business woman, tourism operator and property developer, and has had extensive leadership and management experience on private, public and voluntary boards.
 Brett is a Trustee of the Tasmanian Museum and Art Gallery (TMAG), a member of the Board of Tourism Tasmania, a Board member of the Tasmanian Development Board, a Board member of Creative Partnerships Australia, a Board member of the Australian Festival of Voices and, until taking on this position, was a Commissioner on the Tasmanian Planning Commission (TPC).
-Appointed to 15 January 2018.
+Appointed to 31 December 2023.

 Dr Stuart King

-Dr Kathryn Evans
+Dr Caroline Evans

 David is appointed as the member representing the Tasmanian Farmers and Graziers Association.
 He is a past president of the TFGA and has been a Board member since 2005.
 David is a delegate to the National Farmers Federation and has previously had 10 years experience as a local government councillor in Tasmania.
 He has a strong interest in historic heritage and is the only member of the Heritage Council required to own a heritage property.
-Appointed to: 31 December 2016.
+Appointed to: 31 December 2022.

 Kathryn is appointed as the member representing the Tourism Industry Council of Tasmania (TICT).
 She is a highly regarded thinker and leader in the Tasmanian tourism industry, having worked in senior marketing roles with the Hobart International Airport and Tourism Tasmania.
 Kathryn is currently the Sales and Marketing Manager for the Federal Group.
 She has overseen significant passenger growth at Hobart Airport, led the development of the tourism brand and instigated Tourism Tasmania's 'Go Behind the Scenery' campaign and was recognised for her innovative and creative work in the tourism industry by being named the Minister's Young Achiever of the Year by the Tourism Industry Council in 2013.
-Appointed to: 31 December 2018.
+Appointed to: 31 December 2021.

 Rev Roger Hesketh

 Roger is appointed as the person representing the Tasmanian Council of Churches.
 Rev Hesketh is a Priest and the Enabler for three North and North East Tasmanian Anglican parishes.
 He holds diplomas in theology and ministry.
 Roger has worked in a variety of urban and rural parishes throughout Tasmania since 1986.
 He has held leadership positions at a regional level and is a current member of the Anglican Diocesan Council.
-Appointed to: 31 December 2016.
+Appointed to: 30 June 2022.